MicrosoftDocs/power-automate-docs/articles/desktop-flows/custom-forms.md

 On the left side of the designer, there's a list with all the [available input elements](#custom-form-elements) you can add to the form, such as text, date, and file inputs, and some non-interactive elements, such as texts and images.

 To add an element to the custom form, double-click it or drag and drop it in the designer's workspace area.
+Use the preview pane on the bottom part of the form designer to see how the configured form will look during runtime.

 After adding an element, you can handle all the [available properties](#custom-form-element-properties) on the right side of the form designer.
 The available properties may differ depending on the nature of the selected element.

+> [!NOTE]
+> Apart from the form elements, the form designer provides some properties to configure the appearance of the parent dialog of the custom form.
+To configure them, select an empty space on the workspace and see the available properties on the respective pane.

 ![Screenshot of the available form elements.](media/custom-forms/form-elements.png)